New ways to pay

 When Which? surveyed 1,066 people in August 2016 about their views on contactless cards, we found that 73% of the public think having a contactless card makes it quicker to pay for things.
 But, 69% are concerned about their contactless card being stolen and used to make purchases.

 These concerns are not unfounded.
-A recent Which? investigation into contactless card security revealed significant security flaws when we tested 12 leading credit and debit cards.
+A recent Which? investigation revealed significant security flaws when we tested 12 leading credit and debit cards.
 And although banks say they will refund fraudulent purchases, our previous research has found card fraud cases where refunds were delayed – or wrongly refused.

-Contactless debit or credit cards allow you to pay for items worth up to £30 at a time without entering your Pin.
+Contactless debit or credit cards allow you to pay for items worth up to £30 at a time without entering your Pin – by using wireless near-field communication (NFC) technology that enables one device to communicate with another.

 Every contactless card has a small chip in it that emits radio waves.
 To pay for something, you hold the card near a payment terminal, which picks up a signal and processes the transaction.